With a low-cost DIY method, you can get rid of those pesky limescale deposits in your teakettle.

 Half-fill the kettle halfway with a solution of cold water and white vinegar, a natural descaling agent.
 As an alternative, citric acid may be used to dissolve limescale; simply fill the kettle halfway with the juice of one fresh lemon or lime, followed by cold water.

 Bring the solution to a boil on the burner beneath the kettle, or in your electric kettle.
 When the water is boiling, switch off the heat, whether it’s a burner or an electric heater.
 (If your electric kettle has an automated shut-off feature, leave it alone.)
 Allow the vinegar-water (or citrus) combination to rest for 30 minutes to an hour in the kettle.

 While diluted vinegar or lemon is gentle enough for most kettles, you should follow the manufacturer’s recommendations to prevent exposing your kettle to substances that might damage it.
 If you’re not sure how an acid will react with your kettle, test a drop of the solution on an inconspicuous spot before going with the whole soak.

 You can now pour out the vinegar-water (or citrus) solution when the decalcifying stage is complete.
 Remove the cover and clean the interior of the kettle with cold water once it is empty.
 A clean, moist cloth can be used to remove any remaining limescale.
 Because vinegar’s acetic acid is strong enough to remove limescale, aggressive scrubbing is not required nor advised.

 Even if you successfully descaled a kettle, it does not imply it is ready to boil water for your next beverage.
-Fill the kettle halfway with cold water to prevent any vinegary flavour from seeping into subsequent cups of tea.
-To deodorise the water, turn on the burner or plug in the electric kettle and boil it.
-When the stink has subsided, dump the water and air-dry the kettle before using it again.
+Fill the kettle halfway with cold water to prevent any vinegary flavor from seeping into subsequent cups of tea.
+To deodorize the water, turn on the burner or plug in the electric kettle and boil it.
+When the stink has subsided, dump the water and air-dry the kettle before needing it again.

 How to prevent kettle limescale